Brand Storytelling: 7 Indian Brands That Did It Right in 2025-26

 Technique 4 — Use Cultural Relevance to Amplify Reach

-To use cultural relevance effectively, your brand positioning must be clearly defined first.
+To use cultural relevance effectively, your positioning must be clearly defined first.
 Read our guide on what is brand positioning and why Indian startups get it wrong to ensure your story stands on a solid, differentiated strategic foundation.

 Technique 5 — Let Purpose Drive the Narrative